-- 1. Arrows are drawn to show how electron pairs are moving as new bonds form or old bonds break. - 2.
-Mechanisms help us to understand and generalize when and why bonds make or break, so that we can understand when and why reactions will occur and what products will form. - 3.
-Each arrow always goes from an electron source (either an atom with a lone pair or else a bond pair) to an acceptor atom - 4.
-Terms: - "Nucleophile" = source of electon pair ("Lewis base") - "Electrophile" = acceptor ("Lewis acid") - 5.
-An arrow always proceeds from a nucleophile and points toward an electrophile. - 6.
+- Arrows are drawn to show how electron pairs are moving as new bonds form or old bonds break. - Mechanisms help us to understand and generalize when and why bonds make or break, so that we can understand when and why reactions will occur and what products will form. - Each arrow always goes from an electron source (either an atom with a lone pair or else a bond pair) to an acceptor atom - Terms: - a.
+"Nucleophile" = source of electon pair ("Lewis base") - b.
+"Electrophile" = acceptor ("Lewis acid") - c.
+An arrow always proceeds from a nucleophile and points toward an electrophile. - d.
 Arrow-pushing is very helpful in relating two resonance structures - 1.
 Use arrows to show how the electrons "move" from the first to the second resonance structures: